nialljmiller/summer-school-2026-labs/content/monday/lab-1.md

    / ! end of star_job namelist
    ```

 Let's start with ``&controls``.
-Pick a mass from the spreadsheet and set the initial mass equal to that value.
+Pick a mass from the [spreadsheet](https://docs.google.com/spreadsheets/d/1C88C5V2siCAaK8-3qgAZoNc9-9IH-RTIqFVetXQc3EM/edit?gid=0#gid=0) and set the initial mass equal to that value.
+If you have a less powerful machine, consider picking a higher mass.